Klosterneuburg Abbey: History

+Among the most notable of priests of the abbey was Father Pius Parsch, who promoted the "volksliturgischen" or "People's Mass".
+This early practice of the liturgical renewal was notable for celebration at a free standing altar with the priest facing the people, gothic vestments and an emphasis on the liturgical seasons rather than the calendar of the saints.
+These features were all permitted but uncommon prior to Vatican Council II.

 The Anschluss of 1938 brought devastation to the Klosterneuburg community.
 In 1941, the Nazis suppressed the canonry and confiscated the buildings and properties.
 Only a few canons were permitted to remain and continue ministering to the faithful.
 Some canons went out into the parishes, others were drafted into the army, and many lost their lives because of their involvement in the resistance movement.
 Immediately after the war, some canons were murdered for standing up against the Russian soldiers who preyed on Austrian women and girls.
 Provost Alipius Linda, elected in 1937, guided the community wisely through both the Nazi period and the subsequent Communist occupation.

 During the post-war period, Provost Gebhard Koberger presided over the rebuilding of the abbey's financial condition, as well as the reconstruction of several of the monastery's churches which had been damaged or destroyed by the bombing.
 Provost Gebhard was elected Abbot General of the Austrian Congregation and attended the Second Vatican Council.
 In 1969, he was elected Abbot Primate of the Confederation of Augustinian Canons.
 In 1985, on the celebration of his golden jubilee of priesthood, Provost Gebhard inaugurated the Provost Gebhard Koberger Institute for Research on the Augustinian Canons.
 He resigned due to poor health in 1995, and died in 1997.